kmb40/aws-bootcamp-cruddur-2023/journal/week5.md

 The following information outlines tasks that I've completed for Week 5 of the bootcamp.
 <img src="/assets/dynamodb.png" width="450">

-Due to the complexity of this weeks challenge it should be understood that a combination of conusming video content, reading this journal and having access to an environement for practical application and testing are essential to completing these tasks.
+Due to the complexity of this weeks challenge it should be understood that a combination of consuming video content, reading this journal, and having access to an environment for practical application and testing are essential to completing these tasks.

 #### 1. [Attended Week 5 Live Stream](https://www.youtube.com/watch?v=5oZHNOaL8Og)

 ##### DynamoDB Data Modeling for Cruddur
-This critical planning step was perforemd and discussed during the video.
-The outcome - a single table desgin was the model that wiil be used for this application as illustrated in "Fig Data Modeling".
+This critical planning step was performed and discussed during the video.
+The outcome - a single table design was the model that will be used for this application as illustrated in "Fig Data Modeling".
 <img src="/assets/DynamoDB%20Modelling.png" width=450>
 <figcaption>Fig Data Modeling</figcaption>
 <br/><br/>